Page: « First ‹ Previous Next › Last »

-- If you can't remove the snake yourself, find someone who has experience handling snakes to do it for you.
-A good place to start is your local animal-control shelter or sheriff's office.
+- If you can't remove the snake yourself, find someone with experience handling snakes to do it for you.
+Your local animal-control shelter is a good place to start.

-- As a last resort, you may need to kill a poisonous snake.
-Club it with a long stick, rod or other tool such as a garden hoe.
-Never try to kill a poisonous snake with an instrument that brings you within the snake's striking range (usually less than one-half the total length of the snake).
+- As a last resort, you may need to kill a venomous snake.
+Club it with a long stick, rod or tool such as a garden hoe.
+Never try to kill a venomous snake with an instrument that brings you within the snake's striking range, which is usually no more than one-third the length of the snake.

 Page: « First ‹ Previous Next › Last »